 On the downside, there is an increased risk of micromanagement by government agencies.
 This is in the form of delay in approval and disposal of funds.

-Crowdfunding is the process of gathering funds from multiple sources like peers, individuals, venture capitals, angel investors, etc. The different types involve donations, online campaigns, debt, equity, etc. Elanco, Lego, and Unilever are some examples of companies with the crowdfunding platform.
+Crowdfunding is the process of gathering funds from multiple sources like peers, individuals, venture capitalists, angel investors, etc. The different types involve donations, online campaigns, debt, equity, etc. Elanco, Lego, and Unilever are some examples of companies with the crowdfunding platform.

 On the positive side, crowdfunding brings in diverse funding options for a startup.
-Interestingly, there is a brand-building from scratch due to the wide clientele exposure.
+Interestingly, there is brand-building from scratch due to the wide clientele exposure.
 Also, there is scope for valuable suggestions and feedback which aids in the growth of the startup.

-On the downside, crowdfunding brings in the risk of enhanced competition.
+On the downside, crowdfunding brings the risk of enhanced competition.
 It is seen that crowdfunding is increasingly becoming popular among businesses, both big and small.
 Finding the space for your startup is a time-consuming process.
 Also, the fees associated with various crowdfunding platform is exorbitant.
 This eats into the profits of startups.

 Have you made up your mind on the mode of financing your startup?
 Depending on the domain, intent, and size of your startup, choose the apt funding option viable for your business.
-If you have a stable saving, dive into bootstrapping.
-If parting with decision making is not an issue, explore angel investments and venture capital.
+If you have a stable savings, dive into bootstrapping.
+If parting with decision-making is not an issue, explore angel investments and venture capital.
 Further, if you find the government programs and the bank incentives interesting, go ahead with these options.
 Lastly, if you are looking for different ideas in addition to diverse funding options, crowdsourcing is your ideal destination.

-Do not be deterred with the roadblocks.
+Do not be deterred by the roadblocks.
 Just remember that successful entrepreneurs like Kiran Mazumdar Shaw and Bill Gates walked a similar path.
 The journey of a thousand miles begins with a single step.

 Feel free to drop in your valuable comments in the comment section.
 Let’s learn and grow together.